 Element Explanation Instruction for Debtor/Creditor Agent Depending on the agreement with the financial institution, instructions may be used.

-X Additional Optional Service Explanation Use of "Instruction for Debtor/ Creditor Agent" for payment types 1, 2.1, 2.2, 3, 5 For payment types ISR, IS, inland CHF & EUR transfer and SEPA, the element may only be used as an AOS by agreement with the financial institution.
+X Additional Optional Service Explanation AOS Use of "Instruction for Debtor/ Creditor Agent" The element may only be used as an AOS by agreement with the financial institution.